 In 1956, Wallace Aiken, a 37-year-old lawyer and a senior partner, decided to resign from his law firm Howe, Davis, Riese & Aiken, the predecessor to the current law firm of Davis Wright Tremaine.
 The Davis firm had grown to approximately thirteen attorneys, partners and associates, considered one of the large firms of its time.
 Uncomfortable with the thought of practicing with such a large organization, Mr. Aiken left to open his own practice.
 In June of 1959, Robert St. Louis also resigned from the Davis firm and joined Mr. Aiken and started a law firm that became Aiken, St. Louis & Siljeg, P.S.

 Aiken, St. Louis & Siljeg, P.S., has now been providing businesses and individuals with effective legal counsel from its office in downtown Seattle in the Norton Building for over 60 years.

-Recent years have seen dramatic changes in Seattle's legal community.
+Recent years have seen dramatic changes in Seattle’s legal community.
 Our firm, however, has remained stable and strong throughout this time.
-This is attributable to the managerial skills of our attorneys, our commitment to providing superior quality legal services, the loyalty of our clientele and the close, personal working relationships we strive to achieve with our clients and within the firm, where a majority of our staff and lawyers have worked and practiced for over 20 years.
+This stability is attributable to the managerial skills of our attorneys, our commitment to providing superior quality legal services, and the loyalty of our clientele.
+The close, personal working relationships we strive to achieve with our clients stem from an organization in which the majority of our staff and lawyers have worked and practiced for over 20 years.
 We look forward to extending our services to you.